 DEAR MADAM CLERK: In accordance with clause 1(d) of rule XI of the Rules of the House of Representatives, I hereby transmit to you the enclosed report on the activities of the Committee on the Financial Services.
-This report covers the first session of the 113th Congress.
+This report covers the entire 113th Congress.